 |Sample Workshop Topics|

 All sessions are entirely bespoke.
 In lieu of a top-down information delivery method, Alyssa chooses to work collaboratively and create a truly customised experience.
 She will assess the needs of individual groups, teasing out strengths and difficulties using gentle and non-threatening techniques, drawing from a repertoire of exercises in order to create the most helpful and appropriate programme for each group.
 Rather than being told what they need, participants play an active role in the process and thus have ownership of the outcome.

 Alyssa is particularly experienced in cultural competence work and has developed a specialty technique for this purpose.
 Transcultural Narrative is a creative, dynamic technique that aims to build meaningful relationships by drawing upon participants’ input and experiences.
 By using creative strategies rather than standardised presentations and role play, participants are able to relax, have fun, and discover common ground.
 Transcultural Narrative is rooted in the concept that the better we know ourselves, the better we are able to empathise with others.
 We all have stories to tell; when we tell our stories and listen to others tell theirs, we can begin to reach a deeper understanding.

 I am an HCPC registered Dramatherapist based in central Cambridge.
-I am psychodynamically trained and have clinical experience in a variety of health and educational settings, most recently as the Lead Therapist for a highly-regarded children’s charity.
+I am psychodynamically trained and have clinical experience in a variety of health and educational settings, most recently in a management role for a highly-regarded children’s charity.
 I have particular research interests in the areas of trauma, migration, and adolescence, though all referrals are welcome.

 I also hold an MA in Intercultural Communication, during which I developed the Transcultural Narrative method for training and therapy.
 I am passionate about supporting people of all ages on their journey to find their own story.